Skip to main content

 )

-Habit trackers fail when they are tedious to update.
+Habit trackers fail when they're tedious to update.
 In Notion, checking off habits takes about 15 seconds — open the day's entry, tap the checkboxes, done.
-No separate app to open, no complex interface.
+No separate app to open.
+No complex interface.
 It lives right on my dashboard where I see it multiple times a day.
+That constant visibility might be the secret ingredient.
+When you can't avoid looking at your habit tracker, you tend to actually do the habits.

 Reading List and Content Consumption

 I used to save articles to Pocket and never read them.
 Sound familiar?
-My Notion reading list actually gets read because it is integrated with my task system.
+My Notion reading list actually gets read because it's integrated with my task system.

 Reading List Database